Biden’s first press conference: Here are some of the hot-button questions he could face

 Biden came under fire on the campaign trail for often deferential rhetoric toward the Chinese, at one point saying "they're not bad folks, folks."

 But Secretary of State Antony Blinken has said the Chinese government committed genocide against the Uyghur Muslims.
-Then Blinken and National Security adviser Jake Sullivan held a highly combative meeting with their Chinese counterparts in Anchorage, Alaska, last week.
+Then Blinken and National Security Adviser Jake Sullivan held a highly combative meeting with their Chinese counterparts in Anchorage, Alaska, last week.

 The press may test whether Biden is will join his top officials in taking a tough stance against China -- as he did against Putin.